astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200106_Moon_transit_6th_house_from_natal_moon.md

 ---
 title:  "Moon transit 6th house from natal moon"
 description: |
    "The Moon's transit through the 6th house from the natal Moon is generally positive.
-It brings success in overcoming enemies
+It brings success in overcoming enemies"
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of the Moon's Transit Through the 6th House from Natal Moon in Vedic Astrology